 For safety a helmet and an impact vest can be a very wise idea.
 Especially if you are getting used to the extra speed.

 Local knowledge is king.
 I always feel thrilled when arriving at a new spot.
 There is nothing I want more than getting on the water to have fun.
 Experience makes you wise though, and I know what they mean by this saying.

 Therefore consider to take a few moments before you rush into the water.
 Ask a few locals about the spot.
 What is the best place to enter the water?
 Is the wind different on the water than at the beach and how?
 Any local particularities?
 Geological effects?

 A few years ago I sailed a spot where the wind often dropped a few knots at high tide.
 Having just arrived and eager to get going I chose the sail that was right for that moment.
 Half a hour later I was struggling with a sail that was far too big.
 Overtaking was the last thing on my mind.
 Most guys where much faster…

 I have heard of Olympic sailing champions that explored a spot for weeks to make sure they knew every inch of the water and its unpredictability.
 This might be a bit too much for you and me but it might be good to remember that it’s hard to waste time on a little reconnaissance.

 7) Test Different Setups in Different Conditions

-Usually when speaking about setup I am talking about how to rig a sail.
-I have a special blog <LINK> about that if you like.
+Usually when speaking about setup I am talking about how to rig, or choose, a sail.
+I have a special blog about that if you like.